-Empanda Care & Support Ltd CIC is a community interest company offering person-centred community based housing related support, residential respite care and domiciliary care services across Norfolk.
-Service provision at Empanda is currently funded by Norfolk County Council.
-From January 2017, our service offer will include the provision of day care for older people, funded by Suffolk County Council.
+Empanda Care & Support is a community interest company offering community based housing related support, residential respite care and domiciliary care services across Norfolk and day care for older people in Norfolk and Suffolk.

-Our current staff team of 44 includes housing support workers and community support workers (including relief staff), team and house leaders and a management team of four.
+Our current staff team of just under 100 includes housing support workers and community support workers (including relief staff), team and house leaders, as well as a small management team.

 We share the values of the Roman Goddess Empanda of holistic support that is open to all.

-We aim to improve service users’ self-esteem and develop greater confidence, with our dedicated teams empowering service users to identify and achieve their personal goals and aspirations.
+We aim to deliver a range of person-centred, outcome focused care and support services for vulnerable people.
+In all of the services we provide, we endeavour to improve service users’ self-esteem and develop greater confidence.
+Our dedicated teams empower service users to identify and achieve their personal goals and aspirations.

 We will seek to recruit, develop and retain a multi-skilled workforce who share the Empanda ethos and values of offering our service users quality care and support services that are person-centred.